pablobiedma/InstaGusto/README.md

 ## Requirements

-To run Instagusto, you need the following prerequisites:
+To run InstaGsto, you need the following prerequisites:

 - **Python**: Ensure that you have a version of Python installed on your computer.